Orocrambus catacaustus

 Orocrambus catacaustus is a moth in the family Crambidae.
 It was described by Edward Meyrick in 1885.
-This species is endemic to New Zealand.
-It has been recorded from the South Island.
-The habitat consists of bogs.
+This species is endemic to New Zealand and has been recorded from the South Island.
+This species can be found in the subalpine zones as well as in mountain valleys and frequents swampy or boggy habitat or open limestone valleys.
+Adult moths are day flying and have been observed from December until March.